Robert Malley: Obama campaign and administration

 According to Barack Obama's 2008 presidential campaign, Malley provided informal advice to the campaign in the past without having any formal role in the campaign.
 On May 9, 2008, the campaign severed ties with Malley when the British Times reported that Malley had been in discussions with the militant Palestinian group Hamas, listed by the U.S. State Department as a terrorist organization.
 In response, Malley told The Times he had been in regular contact with Hamas officials as part of his work with the International Crisis Group.
 "My job with the International Crisis Group is to meet with all sorts of savory and unsavory people and report on what they say.
 I've never denied whom I meet with; that's what I do", Malley told NBC News, adding that he informs the State Department about his meetings beforehand and briefs them afterward.

-The New York Times reported on February 18, 2014, that Malley was joining the Obama administration to consult on Persian Gulf policy as senior director of the National Security Council.
+In February 2014, it was announced that Malley was joining the Obama administration to consult on Persian Gulf policy as senior director of the National Security Council.
 On April 6, 2015, Malley replaced Philip H. Gordon as Special Assistant to the President and White House Coordinator for the Middle East, North Africa and the Gulf Region.